cojamalo/FCC-Build-a-Personal-Page/README.md

 # FCC-Build-a-Personal-Page

+This is the repository for my completion of the freeCodeCamp "Build a Personal Portfolio Webpage" project.
+Formatted for mobile use.

 A working model is at http://codepen.io/cojamalo/pen/mAdAzO/

 This is my portfolio page developed for the freeCodeCamp Build a Personal Webpage project.